hunkim/Wit-Facebook/README.md

  ```

 ### Facebook Page Creation
-First you need to make a Facebook Page at https://www.facebook.com/pages/create/?ref_type=pages_browser, since the messenger is connected to your facebook page.
+First you need to make a Facebook Page at https://www.facebook.com/pages/create/?ref_type=pages_browser, since the messenger bot will be connected to your facebook page.

 ### Facebook App Creation